 Lexus LX Interior

-- "The other downside to the third-row seat is that its two halves power-fold toward the sides of the vehicle instead of folding flat into the floor.
-This means they eat into the usable cargo space behind the second row.” -- Edmunds
+- "The other downside to the third-row seat is that its two halves power fold toward the sides of the vehicle instead of folding flat into the floor.
+This means they eat into the usable cargo space behind the second row.
+There's still a healthy 41 cubic feet of cargo room behind the second row and a maximum of 83 cubic feet with both the second and third rows folded, but that's barely more than the much smaller Lexus RX 350." -- Edmunds